-I'm a writer of fiction and theory with a background in the study of literature, poetry, design and philosophy.
-My research is typically interdisciplinary in focus, combining aesthetic theory, philosophy of science, anthropology, literary theory, design history, art criticism and poetry.
-These diverse disciplinary lenses are bound by an enduring concern with the way particular feelings and sensations attach to and are expressed in objects and places, and how such feelings are complicated over generations through technological, political and economic change.
+I'm a design researcher and writer of fiction and narrative non-fiction.
+My research bears the traces of this twin concern with the empirical and the imaginative and is typically expansive in its focus, combining aesthetic theory, philosophy of science, anthropology, literary theory, design history, art criticism and poetry.
+These diverse thematic and disciplinary lenses are bound by an enduring concern with the way particular feelings and sensations attach to and are expressed in objects and places, and how such feelings are complicated over generations through technological, political and economic change.
 In my practice as a writer of fiction and the essay, I am particularly interested in how narratival and tonal dimensions of literary writing can be combined with design research for the purpose registering the more obscure and fleeting aspects of such change.
+As a design researcher, I am interested in developing better ways to understand forms of experience that have been studied as consumer or user oriented, but which demand more subtle and complex analysis.

 2016 Postgraduate Futures Associate